 Andrew Roseman, like thousands of American students, visited Israel last year to experience the country’s culture and history.
 But unlike some young tourists, who spend their days getting drunk and tan in Tel Aviv or secretly pleasuring each other in tents in the desert, the junior from Bowdoin College in Brunswick, Maine, embarked on a project to bring Israelis and Palestinians together, at least for a day.
 Since spending four months in Jerusalem, he’s been working to create a festival (called Man of a Thousand Teas) that would feature musicians from both sides of the Green Line.
 I haven’t heard of anyone trying anything like that before, so I called Andrew to see how it was going.

-VICE: What inspired you to try to organize a festival in Israel?
+VICE: What inspired you to try to organise a festival in Israel?

 What’s your perspective on how Palestinian and Israeli youth feel about the conflict between the two sides?